Welcome to the BFA Winter Writers' Conference!

 January 5-10, 2014

 Join Pam Houston (Fiction), Mark Doty (Memoir), and Richard Blanco (Poetry), for exciting and enlightening week-long workshops in the Florida sun.
-This year we welcome Jill Bialosky, author and senior editor at W.W.
-Norton as our guest reader—she will also lead a panel on editing and be available for individual manuscript consultations.
-Applicants may register now to work with one of the faculty on a first come first served basis.
+This year we welcome Jeff Shotts, executive editor at Graywolf Press, who will lead a panel on editing and be available for individual manuscript consultations.
+Applicants may register now to work with one of the faculty on a first-come, first-served basis.

 "This was by far the best, most intimate, and productive writing conference I've ever attended." —2012 participant